maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-60-goldenberry.md

 ---
 layout: post
-title:  "Chocolate Organico con Uvilla – Goldenberry - 60% Cacao"
+title:  "Pacari - Chocolate Organico con Uvilla – Goldenberry - 60% Cacao"
-tags: [Pacari, Dark, Goldenberry]
+tags: [Dark, Goldenberry]
+categories: [Pacari]
 ---

 The "uvilla", or "Inca cherry", is an Andean fruit that resembles the ground cherry.
 A little sweet, a little sour, and a little crispy, the uvilla pieces sprinkled in this chocolate combine with the quality of the dark chocolate to delight the taste buds.
 One of Pacari's best combinations.